top of page

 Born in Chicago and raised between North Carolina and Japan, Kashima navigated early experiences of harassment in the U.S. for being Asian and bullying in Japan for being American.
 These experiences shaped her understanding of hybridity and the “in-between,” themes that later define her work.
 She found refuge in creative expression during high school, studying music, sewing, and visual art, and earning top honors in regional competitions.

 At age 19, she enlisted in the U.S. Coast Guard, beginning a 20-year career that took her around the world.
-She retired in 2023 as an Operations Specialist Senior Chief Petty Officer (E-8) and received the Meritorious Service Medal for exemplary leadership.
+She retired in 2023 as an Operations Specialist Senior Chief Petty Officer and received the Meritorious Service Medal for exemplary leadership.
 In her final years of service, she returned to art, channeling her story into bold compositions influenced by hip hop culture, fashion, and third-culture identity.

 bottom of page